JanAndrosiuk/CNN-in-NumPy/README.md

 ## Simplifications / constraints:

 1. The model uses simple gradient descent optimizer
+2. For now the model is static, therefore adjusting of layers order is limited
+3. Handles one image at the time
+4. Doesn't include bias matrices

 ## Future improvements
+- [ ] Making one universal convolution function with adjustable parameters
 - [ ] Including bias matrices
 - [ ] Including batch size > 1
 - [ ] Including easier modification of parameters such as number of hidden layers / number of convolution - maxpool sequences